 The exceptions include the Commissioner of the State Education Department, whose head is appointed by, and serves at the pleasure of, the State Board of Regents.
-The State University of New York (SUNY), although technically a corporate entity within the State Education Department, is headed by a Chancellor who is appointed by a Board of Trustees.
+The State University of New York (SUNY) is headed by a Chancellor who is appointed by a Board of Trustees.
 Likewise, the City University of New York (CUNY) is headed by a Chancellor who is appointed by a Board of Trustees.